guanzh/RBdown/content/talk/yabteamtalk.md

 time_end = 2018-03-26T15:30:00
-abstract = "All of apes and monkeys are primates, they are beatiful and interesting" abstract_short = "The apes and monkeys in Yunnan" event = "Popular Science Education in Junior School" event_url = "" location = "Kunming, Yunnan"
+abstract = "All of apes and monkeys are primates, they are beatiful and interesting" abstract_short = "The apes and monkeys in Yunnan" event = "First talk of our team Charming Yunnan Youth Publicity Team of Popular Sciences (CYYTPS)" event_url = "" location = "Kunming, Yunnan"